IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-backups.md

 On-demand|One on-demand backup is available.
 The available backup is always the most recent on-demand backup.
 {: caption="Table 1.
 Backup retention schedule" caption-side="top"}

 Backup schedules and retention policies are fixed.
-If you need to keep more backups than the retention schedule allows, you must download backups and retain archives according to your business requirements.
+If you need to keep more backups than the retention schedule allows, you must download backups and keep archives according to your business requirements.

 ## Viewing existing backups